mskcc/tempo/docs/README.md

 actionText: Get Started →
 actionLink: /installation/
 features:
-- title: Simplicity First
+- title: Reproducible Workflows
-  details: Minimal setup with markdown-centered project structure helps you focus on writing.
+  details: Containerized workflows with Docker and Singularity
-- title: Simplicity First
+- title: Portable
-  details: Minimal setup with markdown-centered project structure helps you focus on writing.
+  details: Tailored for LSF and AWS
-- title: Simplicity First
+- title: User-Friendly
-  details: Minimal setup with markdown-centered project structure helps you focus on writing.
+  details: Written to be quickly run and used by anyone in the CMO
 footer: MIT Licensed | Copyright © 2019-present
 ---

 # Vaporware documentation

-Vaporware is a computational pipeline for processing data from paired-end exome and genome sequencing of human cancer samples with matched normals.
+Vaporware is a computational pipeline for processing data of paired-end whole exome (WES) and whole genome sequencing (WGS) of human cancer samples with matched normals.
 Its components are containerized and the pipeline runs on the [Juno high-performance computing cluster](http://hpc.mskcc.org/) at Memorial Sloan Kettering Cancer Cencer and on [Amazon Web Services (AWS)](https://aws.amazon.com).
-The pipeline was written by members of the [Center for Molecular Oncology](https://cmo.mskcc.org).
+The pipeline was written by members of the Center for Molecular Oncology.

 These pages contain instructions on how to run the Vaporware pipeline.
 It also contains documentation on the bioinformatic components in the pipeline, some motivation for various parameter choices, plus sources and processing of all reference materials use.